-A huge welcome back to school and into year 4!
-It is lovely to have you all back and I hope you are excited and ready for the year ahead!
-On this page, you will find all the necessary information you will need for the Autumn term which will finish at Christmas.
+A huge welcome back to school!
+It is lovely to have you all back and I hope you are excited and ready for the rest of the year ahead!
+On this page, you will find all the necessary information you will need for the summer term which will finish in July.

 Both PE sessions will be taking place outside (weather permitting) as due to the current climate we are unable to use the hall for PE sessions.
 As both sessions will be taking place outside children will be required to come into school on these days already dressed in their outdoor PE kits which includes white t-shirt, blue shorts and trainers.
 As the weather gets colder, the children should be keeping warm by wearing long pants and jumpers.

 Starting Tuesday 20th April 2021, we will be having a weekly forest school session every Tuesday until Tuesday 18th May 2021.
 Children will need to come suitably dressed for outdoor sessions.
 Waterproof shoes or warm wellies in the winter, coats may get dirty, children will need hats, gloves and scarves when it gets cold, they will need long sleeves and covered legs in all weathers.
 A couple of pairs of socks will help to keep your child’s feet warm.
 Both groups should come to school dressed in their forest school clothes (like children come to school on PE days in PE kits).
 Children will need to bring a spare pair of shoes they can change in to after their sessions as it is possible shoes may get muddy.

 As it is a national curriculum requirement, those children who have not yet achieved their 25m will continue swimming for the summer term.
 This will replace the Thursday PE lesson.